Word Accessibility

 Headings

-Structured documents are essential for assistive technology, but help all readers navigate documents efficiently and understand relationships between topics.
-Headings should be brief but descriptive.
-Clear headings help all users navigate quickly to information they need, understand the purpose of various sections, and break up large blocks of text to increase readability.
+Structured documents are essential for assistive technology, but helps all readers navigate documents efficiently and understand relationships between topics.
+Brief but descriptive headings help all users navigate quickly to information they need, understand the purpose of various sections, and break up large blocks of text to increase readability.

 Use the Word Styles gallery to set headings.